CrocoFactory/sensei/docs/learn/user_guide/routed_model.md

     @classmethod
     @router.get('/users/{id_}')
     def get(cls, id_: Annotated[int, Path(alias='id')]) -> Self:
-        ...
+        pass
 ```

-As was mentioned before, hook function can be represented both as class method and as static method, but not instance methods.
+As was mentioned before, a hook function can be represented both as a class method and as a static method, but not instance methods.

 /// tip
-If you don't know why `response_case=camel_case` statement in `Router` constructor is ignored here, you should
+If you don't know why the `response_case=camel_case` statement in the `Router` constructor is ignored here, you should
 read about [Priority Levels](/learn/user_guide/making_aliases.html#hook-levels-priority)
 ///